chickadeebird/LinearDeblur/README.md

 <img src="./figs/Deblurred Stars Only.png" text='Deblurred stars using the "Stars Only" script - left blurry stars, right deblurred' align=left />

+This result is from using the "Stars Only" tab.

 ## Script

 This is the script interface for the LinearDeblur script.